CodeYourFuture/The-Piscine/Project-Shared-Bookmarks/README.md

 Your GitHub repository must contain unit tests which demonstrate that your code works.
 End to end tests are optional.

+Every view of your website must be accessible (i.e. for each user, whether or not they have bookmarks, etc).
+We will test this by making sure that "Snapshot" mode of Lighthouse gives 100% accessibility for any view we look at.

 ## Rubric

 All of the below requirements must be met for the project to be considered complete: